temporalio/rules/rules/TMPRL1102.md

 A signal or update handler had not finished executing when the workflow finished (completed, or continued-as-new).

+**Note: this warning and the following discussion do not apply to signals in Go.**

 ## Description

-An executing workflow comprises one or more concurrent tasks executing in a cooperative and logically single-threaded fashion.
-The precise nature of these tasks depends on the language: in Python they are asyncio coroutines, in Typescript they are the standard event loop microtasks, in Go they are goroutines under the control of a custom cooperative multitasking framework, in Java they are threads under the control of a custom cooperative multitasking framework, in .NET they are asynchronous tasks.
-One of these concurrent tasks corresponds to the workflow main function/method, and there may be others corresponding to spawned child tasks and handler executions.
-"Cooperative" means that switching between tasks only occurs at certain points: in Python, Typescript, and .NET these points are syntactically obvious (they have an `await`); in Java and Go they occur wherever you call an SDK API to perform an async operation.

-**Note: this warning, and the following discussion, do not apply to signals in Go.**

-When a workflow handles an update or signal, and the handler performs an async operation (e.g. it waits on a condition or timer, or executes an activity or child workflow), then the workflow executes the handler in a new concurrent task that can interleave with the execution of all other concurrent tasks.
+When a workflow handles an update or signal, and the handler performs an async operation (e.g. it waits on a condition or timer, or executes an activity or child workflow), then the workflow executes the handler in a new concurrent task that can interleave with the execution of all other concurrent tasks (see [Background](#background)).

 This warning is informing you that the workflow main task finished while a signal or update handler task was still executing.
 There are two reasons that you might want to avoid this: